Azure/OnBoardVMInsights/Policy/README.md

 Azure Policy makes it simple and manageable to govern your resources at scale.

 We are introducing an initiative (a bundle of policies) that will enable VM Insights on Virtual machines in the assigned scope.
 A scope in this contect could be management group, subscription or resource group.
-The initiative will run periodically and scan the VMs in the scope and provide a non-compliant summary.

 The policies under this initiative will do the following for new Windows or Linux VM (greenfield)
 - Deploy